TempleEight/temple-docs/TempleEight/docs/guide/enumeration.md

 }
 ```

-Now when making requests to the `ExampleService` we'll need to include an authorization header.
+When making requests to the `ExampleService` we'll now need to include an authorization header.
+To do this, we're going to first make a request to the `auth` service, and extract the token from the JSON response using [jq](https://stedolan.github.io/jq/).

-Let's show an example of listing:
+Let's look at an example of this altogether listing:

 ```bash
 # Deploy the project locally